somayarayan/udacity-fsdn-capstone-somaya/README.md

 2. `curl` example that can directly be used in terminal
 3. More descriptive explanation of input & outputs.
 4. Required permission
+5. Example Request
-5. Example Response.
+7. Example Response.
-6. Error Handling (`curl` command to trigger error + error response)
+8. Error Handling (`curl` command to trigger error + error response)

 # <a name="get-actors"></a>
 ### 1. GET /actors